Lovely Refinement Primary

 When you do reach out, try this:

-• Bring up a good memory you shared together [5]
+• Bring up a good memory you shared together.

-• Be honest about the time gap – “I can't believe it's been so long!” works perfectly [19]
+• Be honest about the time gap—“I can't believe it's been so long!” works perfectly.

-• Ask about what's going on in their life right now [5]
+• Ask about what's going on in their life right now.

-What I've realized is that people almost always appreciate being contacted more than we think they will [20].
 The worst thing that can happen is they don't respond, and honestly, that says nothing about you.

 Ask for a small hangout or check-in

-Research shows that making actual concrete plans makes it way more likely you'll follow through [21].
-Don't just say “we should hang out sometime.”
+Research shows that making actual concrete plans makes it way more likely you'll follow through.
+Don't just say, “We should hang out sometime.”
 Pick a day and a place.

-If one-on-one feels intimidating, try organizing something small with a few mutual friends [21].
+If one-on-one feels intimidating, try organizing something small with a few mutual friends.
 Group settings can take some of the pressure off.

 Build Long-Term Connection Habits

 Start small.
-Maybe share something you're struggling with or ask for advice about something that's been on your mind [25].
+Maybe share something you're struggling with or ask for advice about something that's been on your mind.
 You don't have to spill your life story on day one.

 Remember, building lasting connections takes time.
 But every small step you take toward staying connected with people is an investment in feeling less lonely long-term.